VihangiDeSilva/Test-Automation-Booking.com/README.md

 - **Object-Oriented Design:**
 The project leveraged object-oriented programming principles.
 These concepts were employed to establish relationships between classes, facilitating code reuse and promoting modular design.

-- **Configuration Management:**

 - **Learning Curve and Timeline:**
-As a newcomer to automation, the project presented challenges due to its complexity and timeline.
-Navigating through the project's intricacies within the given timeframe required dedicated effort.
+As a newcomer to automation, the project posed challenges owing to its complexity.
+Maneuvering through the intricacies of the project within the given timeframe demanded dedicated effort, especially considering the frequent updates on the booking.com website, where certain attributes are dynamic.
+Finding the correct element amidst these changes proved to be quite challenging.
 To overcome these challenges, I sought guidance from various learning resources, contributing to the completion of the project.

 ## Requirements:
 - Supported Node Version: [20.10.0](https://nodejs.org/en/download)